Creative Commons License 2023 Volume 10 Issue 4

 3888

-However, an investigation of the incidence of malaria during a ten-year period (2002–2011) was undertaken in the northwest of Ethiopia showed that 39.6% confirmed malaria cases were reported out of 59, 208 cases [1].
+However, an investigation of the incidence of malaria during ten years (2002–2011) undertaken in the northwest of Ethiopia showed that 39.6% confirmed malaria cases were reported out of 59, 208 cases [1].

 The current study result was similar to a hospital-based survey conducted in the Arba-Minch town hospital where 34.7% of confirmed malaria cases were reported in all patients who had visited the outpatient department of the hospital and 60% of the total confirmed malaria cases were males [29].

 The results of this study also showed that respondents from the study region had a high level of general knowledge of malaria.
-Nearly majority of the responders (99.3%) have sufficient understanding about malaria.
-Seventy-five.8% of those surveyed connected malaria to mosquito bites.
-This may be in contrast to a research by 30 in which 63.4% of participants connected malaria to mosquito bites.
+Nearly the majority of the responders (99.3%) have a sufficient understanding of malaria.
+Seventy-five.
+8% of those surveyed connected malaria to mosquito bites.
+This may be in contrast to research by 30 in which 63.4% of participants connected malaria to mosquito bites.
 This outcome was comparable to those of other African nations like Kenya (77.3%) and Kampala (84%) [31].

 Knowledge of a community is of paramount importance for the adoption of good practices for health improvement and malaria prevention.
 Deepen our understanding of the contextual factors that influence people's practice of malaria prevention and treatment to improve the effectiveness of malaria control interventions.
 For those residing in malaria-risk regions, health education is crucial to enhancing their understanding of the disease, their perceptions of it, and their behavior when seeking out health care [40].
 Educated and uneducated people alike know malaria can be prevented.
 This might mean that malaria knowledge is not fully acquired through formal education.
 Knowledge of the disease might also come from non-formal sources, such as informal education.